shlomif/Shlomi-Fish-Back-to-my-Homepage-Logo/README.md

 ![Back to my Homepage logo](back-to-my-homepage-logo/back-to-my-homepage--scripted-final--with-gradient-applied--cropped.svg)

-This is the new and Inkscape-based version of Shlomi Fish’s web graphics reading “Back to my Homepage” in the style of the logo of the film [Back to the Future](http://en.wikipedia.org/wiki/Back_to_the_Future) .
+This is the new and [Inkscape](https://inkscape.org/)-based version of Shlomi Fish’s web graphics image reading “Back to my Homepage” in the style of the logo of the film [Back to the Future](http://en.wikipedia.org/wiki/Back_to_the_Future) .

 Its homepage is now at http://www.shlomifish.org/art/back-to-my-homepage-2nd-ver/ .

-The previous version, which was done using CorelDRAW, can be found at [its page on Shlomi Fish’s site](http://www.shlomifish.org/art/bk2hp/), but its CDR and resulting GIF may not be too usable.
+The previous version, which was done using CorelDRAW, can be found on [its page on Shlomi Fish’s site](http://www.shlomifish.org/art/bk2hp/), but its CDR and resulting GIF may not be too usable.

 # HOW TO USE

-See the README file in the below directory for more information.
+See the README file in the [directory below](back-to-my-homepage-logo/) for more information.

 # LICENSE